JohanLindeque/Time-Align-Survey/ReadMe.md

-# SurveyGap - Team Time Allocation Survey Application
+# TimeAlign - Team Time Allocation Survey Application

 ## Overview
-SurveyGap is a web-based survey application that assesses how software development teams distribute their time across different work activities during a productive week.
+TimeAlign is a web-based survey application that assesses how software development teams distribute their time across different work activities during a productive week.
 The application compares actual time allocation against managerial objectives to reveal the "expectation gap" - showing where team reality differs from management expectations.

 ## Purpose